tav-r/tornado_cash_heuristics/README.md

 ```bash
 ETHERSCAN_API_KEY=YourApiKeyToken python get_tornado_cash_data.py
 ```
-**Notice that you can actually use "YourAoiKeyToken" as API key!** The script may, however, run faster, if you provide your own API key.
+**Notice that you can actually use "YourApiKeyToken" as API key!** The script may, however, run faster, if you provide your own API key.

 This will create five `.json` files in the current folder:
 ```bash